sommerluk/openstreetmap-carto/README.md

 and a hstore column with all other tags, allowing use of more OpenStreetMap data.
 Users need to reload their databases, v3.x compatibility is not maintained.

+## Database schema change (v5.x)

+The v5.x series includes update Lua tag transforms.
+Linestring and polygon decisions have changed and a database reload is required for this update.

-## Mapnik and CartoCSS update (v5.x)
+## Mapnik and CartoCSS update (v6.x)

-The v5.x series was triggered by an update to the required Mapnik and CartoCSS versions.
+The v6.x series was triggered by an update to the required Mapnik and CartoCSS versions.

 There are over [300 open requests][issues], some that have been open for years.